Wilmington’s First Great Strike

 About the Author

 Karl Stomberg is the Digital Editor of the Delaware Call.
-In the past he has served on multiple campaigns, and is currently an organizer for the Delaware Working Families Party.
+In the past he has served on multiple campaigns, and is currently the Political Director for the Delaware Working Families Party.
 Read more from Karl Stomberg.